 5. The New Challenge – Another 40-days + 1 Day

-As I said at the start of the article, I will write the last days of the challenge that I didn’t write in the previous challenge.
-So there is a total of 7 days to be added to the challenge starting from day 35 which I will write about on the 25th of July 2022 until the last day “the 41st” which will be on the 31st of July 2022.
+As I said at the start of the article, I will write the last days of the challenge that I didn’t write about in the previous challenge.
+So there is a total of 7 days to be added to the challenge starting from day 35 which Insha’Allah I will write about on the 10th of November 2022 until the last day “the 41st” which will be on the 16th of November 2022.

 Here are the general rules I must follow throughout the next 41-days challenge unless there is an emergency:

-- Check social media (Facebook, LinkedIn, WhatsApp, Telegram, and Email) at most two specific times per day unless necessary
+- Check social media (Facebook, LinkedIn, WhatsApp, Telegram, and Email) at specific times per day unless necessary

 - Try to be highly focused and engaged effectively and efficiently in my daily tasks using the techniques, tips, and tricks I know about (Time Management, how we Learn, and Self-control)